Mālama Studios

 Ethical Design in a Hawaiian Context

 Ka Maka ‘Inana (KMI) seeks to inform the way we think about and practice design to embed more equity and cultural groundedness in all the things that we create.
-KMI host monthly Think Tanks and meetups.
+KMI hosts monthly Think Tanks and meetups.

 Digital Skills in a Hawaiian Context